 What do you think?
 I am smitten with it!

 Thankfully, my client loved it and it worked perfectly in her space.

-I really like how all of the different colors show up, and it even looks a little different when it gets in different light.
+I really like how all of the different colors show up, and it even looks a little different in various lighting.

 This may look like a complicated technique, but really I think it’s easier to paint like this than to try and achieve a super sleek, all-one color finish.